becgoss/rg-gatsby/pages/articles/2017-02-01-whats-in-the-kitchen/index.md

 2. Main Menu: Changed from a off-screen menu to a full screen grid, this made it much clearer for users to understand the options available to them.

-3. Favourites: Users wanted a way to add recipes to a saved list so a favourite function was added
+3. Favourites: Users wanted a way to add recipes to a saved list so a favourite function was added.

 </div>